How To Survive a Riot

 Escaping an Indoor Riot

-These are the most dangerous types of riots because it is hard to escape and you could get stampeded in the process.
+These are the most dangerous types of riots because they are hard to escape, and you could get stampeded in the process.
 Indoor riots are common in prison (let’s hope you never end up there) but also happen in places like sports arenas.
 Remember these points:

 • Do not run towards an exit.
 You could get trampled in the process.